ekarttr/optimize-demo/README.md

 This will ensure that only traffic coming from example.com as a referral (assuming the traffic is tagged properly) will be included in the experiment.
 The final URL that was used to test corresponds to: [URL?utm_source=example.com&utm_medium=referral](https://ekarttr.github.io/optimize-demo/index.html?utm_source=example.com&utm_medium=referral)

 ### Google Analytics audience targeting (Optimize 360 feature)
-This feature is only available in Google Optimize 360, [part of Google Marketing Platform](https://marketingplatform.google.com/about/).
+This feature is only available in (Google Optimize 360)[https://support.google.com/optimize/answer/7084762?hl=en&ref_topic=9127821], [part of Google Marketing Platform](https://marketingplatform.google.com/about/).

 Audience targeting is useful for targeting high-value customers with special offers and incentives or loyal customers with an email signup.
 You can target users interested in a specific product category to see if a customized home page increases conversions.
 You can also create Audiences in Google Analytics for users who have converted recently, who convert frequently, or who spend a lot of time on your website, and then target them from within Optimize.
 [Read more](https://support.google.com/optimize/answer/6283435?hl=en) about audiences.

 <img src="https://github.com/ekarttr/optimize-demo/blob/master/img/img8.gif?raw=true">

 ### Launch the experiment

 <img src="https://github.com/ekarttr/optimize-demo/blob/master/img/img5.gif?raw=true">